chaos-genius/chaosgenius-docs/docs/Data_Sources/add_data-source.md

 Third-party data sources are not available in the default version.
 If you need them, please [install the third-party version](/Quick_Start/install.md#third-party-installation) or [upgrade to it](/Operator_Guides/upgrading_cg.md#from-the-default-installation-to-third-party-installation).

-Not all third-party data sources are enabled by default.
+All third-party data sources are NOT enabled by default.
 Please see [this section](/Operator_Guides/Configuration/config-params.md#enabling-third-party-data-sources) to enable specific third-party data sources.

 :::

 ## Add a New Data Source
-Within the Data Sources section, you can find a list of all the Data sources that have been added along with the Status, Data Source Type, Number of KPIs currently defined using the particular data source, Last sync time and the date of creation.
+Within the Data Sources section, you can find a list of all the Data Sources that have been added along with the Status, Data Source Type, Number of KPIs currently defined using the particular data source, Last sync time and the date of creation.

 ![New Data Source](/img/connecting-to-data-sources/data_source_listing.png)